 Your hormones, particularly progesterone, play an important role in PMS — low levels of progesterone can lead to PMS symptoms.

-Our bioidentical progesterone cream is a naturally formulated blend of progesterone, that tops up your hormone levels to bring balance to your body again and alleviate the symptoms of PMS.
+Our bioidentical PMS cream is a naturally formulated blend of hormones, that tops up your levels to bring balance to your body again and alleviate the symptoms of PMS.

 PMS can affect almost any woman at some point in their lives.
 But you don’t need to just put up with PMS — get the help you need from us today.